mikeroyal/Self-Hosting-Guide/README.md

  * [Philips Hue](https://www.philips-hue.com) is  a smart lighting system.
 The smart lights, Hue Bridge, and smart controls will forever change the way you experience light.

  * [Sonos](https://www.sonos.com) is the wireless home sound system that fills as many rooms as you want with great-sounding music, movies, and TV.

 **----------------------------------------------------------**

+[Home Assistant](https://www.home-assistant.io/) is an open source home automation that puts local control and privacy first.
+Home Assistant is powered by a worldwide community of tinkerers and DIY enthusiasts that runs great on Raspberry Pi.

  <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/177719765-602b4658-c8bf-4952-a238-4b986efbb7cb.png">